Cybermals/panda3d-shader-tutorials/pbr/terrain/03-water_plane/README.md

 )
 ```

-If you run your code at this point, you should see a grey plane across the depression in the center of the terrain:
+If you run your code at this point, you should see a white plane across the depression in the center of the terrain:
 ![water plane](https://github.com/Cybermals/panda3d-shader-tutorials/blob/main/pbr/terrain/03-water_plane/screenshots/01-water_plane.png?raw=true)